typelevel/cats-effect/docs/std/async-await.md

 ## Motivation

 A number of programming languages offer this syntax as a solution to the problem commonly known as "callback-hell".
-Whilst Scala offers a solution to this problem in the form of **for-comprehension**, which all monadic constructs can integrate with, some people prefer the **async/await** syntax, which sometime helps convey meaning better than for-comprehensions.
+Whilst Scala offers a solution to this problem in the form of **for-comprehensions**, which all monadic constructs can integrate with, some people prefer the **async/await** syntax, which sometime helps convey meaning better than for-comprehensions.

 ## Sequential async/await